-Fintech has moved well beyond online banking.
-Now, people have the option to invest in the stock market with a "robo-advisor", and it's just as easy as moving your money from one account to another with your banking app.
+The world of financial technology can be just as exciting and futuristic.
+Now, you can invest in the stock market with a "robo-adviser", and it's just as easy as moving money from one account to another with your banking app.

 It wasn't because it's difficult to invest with a small amount of money.
 It was because investment firms pursued big commissions, which they were less likely to come by working with middle class investors.

 During an interview at the 2016 Future of Fintech conference held in New York, Jon Stein, CEO of Betterment, described the service as "the self-driving car of financial services."

 "Betterment realized that I was not going to reach my goal of $20,000-$30,000 in the next 2-3 years, based on what I was depositing...So then, I increased the deposit every time I got paid."

 Over the course of 18 months, she earned $2,200 in profit on her house fund, simply because she chose to invest in the stock market, rather than letting the money sit in a savings account that earned less than 1% interest.

-Robo-advisors will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.
+Robo-advisers will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.